Mode mapping Q > 500 000 photonic crystal nanocavities using free carrier absorption: Conclusion

 \section{Conclusion}

-We demonstrated that NPMS can be used to obtain a high-resolution mode mapping of PhC resonances by driving the optical mode into the TO nonlinear regime.
-We push the boundaries of nonlinear far-field imaging~\cite{de2010optical} and resolve the profile of a HO mode.
+We provide a simple, non-invasive approach to image optical mode profiles in the far-field, with its own unique trade-off between spatial and spectral resolution, reproducibility, and applicability.
+We demonstrated that NPMS can be used to obtain a high-resolution mode mapping of ultrahigh-Q PhC resonances by driving the optical mode into the TO nonlinear regime.
+We push the boundaries of far-field imaging~\cite{de2010optical} and resolve the fringes in the profile of a HO mode.

 The TO model we present shows that FCA, invoked by high-power probing of the mode, is the origin of the augmented resolution, as pump and probe light have an accumulative effect on the detuning of the resonance.
 In this way, we beat the convolution effects of the broad thermal profile of the pump spot.
-This is surprising at the low carrier density of $\approx1\times10^{16}$~cm$^{-3}$, as typical carrier index modulation experiments require densities on the order of $10^{18-20}$~cm$^{-3}$~\cite{fan1967effects, BruckAndMuskens2015device}.
+This is surprising at the low carrier density of $\approx1\times10^{16}$~cm$^{-3}$, as typical carrier index modulation experiments require densities on the order of $10^{18-20}$~cm$^{-3}$~\cite{fan1967effects, BruckAndMuskens2015device} and thus pulsed light.

-We provide a simple, non-invasive approach to image optical mode profiles in the far-field and characterize PhC modes, with its own unique trade-off between spatial and spectral resolution, reproducibility, and applicability.
-Our method can easily be expanded to 2D surface scans, as well as time-resolved measurements.
+NPMS offers a convenient cw low pump-power method for for instance silicon photonic circuits and devices designed to combine high-Q dielectric resonators with plasmonic systems~\cite{chen2018hybrid}.
+Additionally, it can provide insight into the field inside the dielectric material, measuring the mode profile within the PhC slab.
+Our method can easily be expanded to time-resolved measurements.
 Moreover, opportunities to dynamically tune and configure modes --- possibly using opposite-sign index modulation of the different nonlinear effects in the material --- are worthy of exploring.

 {}